 Yes, you can improve your presentation skills via your voice with tongue twisters.
 When you practise tongue twisters, however, you want to use your face as much as you can, go as fast as you can, and be as precise as you can.

-Vocal warm up – elocution exercise
+Vocal warm up – speak clearly

 The sentences below have been specially designed to work all the vowel and consonant sounds in the English language and to warm up the muscles needed for good speech.